Bachelor's programme · 3 years · 180 credits

 Our world is facing many challenges – in basic science when exploring fundamental forces and particles or the origin of the universe, planets and life, – and in applied science to find sustainable energy sources, new technology on the nano-scale and tailor-made materials for industry, chemistry and medicine.
 Physics is the basis for this endeavour and physicists play an important role in these and many other fields.

-Lund is consistently ranked as the top university in Northern Europe in physical sciences and this excellence is now expanding through the building of two international research centres – MAX IV and ESS.
+Physics in Lund is now expanding through the construction of two international research centres – MAX IV and ESS.
 Around the university and the centres you will find a large number of innovation companies, making Lund a motor in the economy of southern Scandinavia.
-Physicists in Lund are working on the cutting edge of everything from particle physics at CERN to nanoscience and photonics.
+Physicists in Lund are working on the cutting edge of everything from particle physics at CERN to material science.

-The programme starts with a year of basic mathematics, physics and an introduction to science, common with the Bachelor's programmes in Mathematics and in Physical Geography.
-The second year gives the tools for further studies in physics, through one semester of mathematics and one of theoretical physics.
+The programme starts with a year of basic mathematics, physics and an introduction to science.
+The second year gives the tools for further studies in physics, through more mathematics, theoretical and modern physics.

-The fifth semester gives an overview of physics in Lund, through courses in atomic and molecular physics, nuclear physics and reactors, materials science and particle physics and accelerators.
-Half of the sixth semester consists of an elective course, to gain a deeper and broader understanding in physics.
-In the last semester students choose courses and a project in a specialisation.
+The third year consists of more modern physics and elective courses, to gain a deeper and broader understanding in physics.
+In the last semester students choose elective courses and a Bachelor project.
 On completion of this Bachelor's programme, students are eligible for a number of different Master's programmes in Lund (and elsewhere).

 English language requirements